Grounding 3D Object Affordance from 2D Interactions in Images: B. Dataset

 \subsection{B.2.
 Dataset Partitions}

 Here, we explain how the dataset is divided and the reason for doing so.
 PIAD includes 23 object categories and 17 affordance classes, we divide it into two partitions: \textbf{\texttt{Seen}} and \textbf{\texttt{Unseen}}. \textbf{\texttt{Seen}} includes all objects and affordances, this partition is utilized to verify whether it is feasible to ground 3D object affordance in such a learning paradigm.
 The category of affordance corresponding to each object and the number of images and point clouds in the training set and testing set are shown in Tab. \ref{dataset:Seen}.
 A series of experiments in the main paper has proved this kind of learning paradigm is achievable.
 However, embodied agents commonly face the human space, and meet novel objects, to facilitate the agents' capabilities for anticipating novel objects' affordance, we make the \textbf{\texttt{Unseen}} partition.
 In \textbf{\texttt{Unseen}}, serval objects do not exist in the training set.
 The principle of the partition is that the affordance of unseen objects should have corresponding objects in the training set.
 Eventually, we chose the following objects to the testing set as the unseen category: ``Dishwasher'', ``Microwave'', ``Scissors'', ``Laptop'', ``Bed'', ``Vase''.
 It can be seen from Tab. \ref{dataset:Seen} that the number of images and point clouds is not consistent.
 They do not need a fixed one-to-one pair, an image can be paired with multiple point clouds.
-For the paradigm that establishes the mapping between object structures and semantic affordance categories, the limited generalization does not only exist on unseen object categories.
-If some structures in the object are not associated with the affordance category, which means, for the affordance category, some structures are unseen, it is still hard to generalize.
-Thus, we make another \textbf{\texttt{Unseen\_2}} partition to verify the effectiveness of our learning paradigm in this situation.
-Specifically, we remove one or more affordance categories of some objects from the training set and only let them appear in the testing set.
-The objects and affordances in the testing are screened according to criteria, for example, the affordance ``grasp'' corresponding to ``scissors'' is chosen for the testing set, then the training set should contain other objects with the affordance ``grasp'', like ``knife''.
-In this way, the model can learn the affordance through other objects that display the same interaction, and during the inference process, even if the object affordance is not in the training set, it can also be inferred through the interaction in the image.
-This partition simulates the reasoning and transformation of the objective world by the embodied agent after interacting with the environment.
-Finally, we select $11$ object categories with $8$ affordance classes to the testing set.
-Tab. \ref{dataset:Unseen_train} and Tab. \ref{dataset:Unseen_test} show the \textbf{\texttt{Unseen\_2}} partition.